cosmos/gaia/docs/hub-tutorials/modules/mauth/mauth-module-tutorial.md

 ```

 ### Exercises
 We would like to invite you to try to perform the actions below yourself.
-If you're having issues, you can find the solutions [here](### Solutions).
+If you're having issues, you can find the solutions at the bottom of this tutorial.

 > NOTE:
 > * `a` = account on `test-1`